Luckyone961/LuckyoneUI/README.md

 Don't use **Version 1.02** until ElvUI **Version 11.42** is released

-I will update Curseforge and Tukui.com once the ElvUI update is released
+I will update Curseforge (Twitch Client) and Tukui.org (Tukui Client) once the ElvUI update is released